MSKose/django-notes/Django Rest Framework/class-based-views.md

     @action(detail=False, methods=['GET'])
     def student_count(self,request):
         count={
-            'student-count':self.queryset.count()
+            'student-count': self.queryset.count()
         }
         return Response(count)

 # the code must be self-explanatory but this will return the total number of students.
 Say our url is defined the way it is on the above code
 # snippet with the endpoint of "student".
 How we'd access the student_count function with that url is as follows: "student/student_count/"
 # some notes on the arguments action decorator takes:
 # if not provided, methods defaults to GET.
-Meaning we could have left it empty and still get the same result on the endpoint
+Meaning, we could have left it empty and still get the same result on the endpoint but
 # the detail argument is required.
 It determines whether this action applies to instance/detail requests or collection/list requests.
 ```